-Ms. Logan played a prominent role in the development and implementation of the Federal Reserve’s crisis-era policies, including the expansion of the Federal Reserve’s balance sheet and the creation of liquidity facilities to mitigate systemic risks to the financial system.
+Ms. Logan played a prominent role in the development and implementation of the Federal Reserve’s Great Financial Crisis-era policies, including the expansion of the Federal Reserve’s balance sheet and the creation of liquidity facilities to mitigate systemic risks to the financial system.
 She was instrumental in the development of the Federal Reserve’s policy normalization tools, including the establishment of the overnight reverse repo facility, and the long-run monetary policy implementation framework.
 Ms. Logan’s public speeches and publications have focused on monetary policy implementation and central bank balance sheets, lender of last resort programs, reference rate reform, and market best practices.

 Ms. Logan joined the New York Fed in June 1999 in the Policy and Analysis function in Bank Supervision.
 In 2000, she joined the Markets Group, where she has held successive leadership roles, including chief of staff and co-head of MOMA.
-Ms. Logan has been head of MOMA since 2014.
+Ms. Logan has been the head of MOMA since 2014.

 Ms. Logan holds a bachelor’s degree in political science from Davidson College and a master’s degree in public administration from Columbia University.